IKSG/dsapiforwardedfor/README.md

 ## Building

-To build, copy the header files files from the `include` directory Notes/Domino C API Toolkit into the "thirdparty/notesapi" directory
+To build, copy the header files files from the `include` directory of the Notes/Domino C API Toolkit into the "thirdparty/notesapi" directory